vanjac/WingEd/docs/README.md

 #### Transform Matrix

 This opens a dialog for you to enter a 3x3 affine matrix for more complex transformations.
 Objects are transformed around the median point.

-### View

-The View menu includes toggles for Wireframe mode, orthographic views, and first-person perspective.

-You can also create multiple viewports, allowing you to view the model from multiple angles simultaneously.